mattermost/docs/source/about/licensing-and-subscription.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Yes.
 Annual cloud orders need to be processed by our Sales team, as we do not currently support an annual term using the self-service Customer Portal or Cloud workspace.

-If you upgrade during a monthly billing cycle, you will be charged pro rata.
-For example, if you upgrade from Starter to an annual term of Mattermost Professional on 6/15 we will charge you on 7/1 for starter for the period 6/1 - 6/14.
+If you upgrade during a monthly billing cycle, charges will be prorated.
+For example, if you upgrade from Starter to an annual term of Mattermost Professional on 6/15, we will charge you on 7/1 for starter for the period 6/1 - 6/14.
 Separately, an invoice will be provided for an annual period starting 6/15.